Bio 406 - Medical Microbiology

 Textbook

-The course web site (http://josedeondarza.com/Bio406/) and the course Moodle site are formal and official means of communication for Biology 406 (Medical Microbiology).
+The course web sites can be found on Brightspace and at (http:///josedeondarza.com/Bio406/).
 Detailed instructions for assignments, course syllabus, calendars, lecture outlines and bonus points can be accessed via the web site.

 Course Objectives